 I want to volunteer.

 You won't be alone.
-There are nearly 2.6 million volunteers working with United Way to make a difference.
+There are 2.8 million volunteers working with United Way to make a difference.
 There are a few ways you can find volunteering opportunities near you.

 First, go to our volunteer page and type in your ZIP code to find available opportunities are listed for your area.

 Or you can call our 2-1-1 help line, a 3-digit number like 9-1-1, but for access to health and human services.
 People can call 2-1-1 if they need help, or want to offer help.
 Our staff may know of available opportunities.

 Finally, you can connect with your local United Way, which might be able to direct you.
 Find your local United Way.